Cloud-Architekt/cloud-architekt.github.io/_posts/2022-02-03-github-enterprise-monitoring-sentinel.md

 categories: [ GitHub, Security, Sentinel ]
 tags: [security, github, azure]
 image: assets/images/ghesentinel.jpg
-description: "GitHub Enterprise is more than a platform to manage developer's code in a repository.
+description: 'GitHub Enterprise is more than a platform to manage developer's code in a repository.
 It will be also used to automate deployment of cloud resources and manage "infrastructure-as-code".
-This blog post gives you an overview about ingest audit data, write analytics rules and automate response with the latest solution in Microsoft Sentinel."
+This blog post gives you an overview about ingest audit data, write analytics rules and automate response with the latest solution in Microsoft Sentinel.'
 featured: false
 hidden: false
 ---